Stars & Stripes 87: Louis Vuitton Cup semifinals and finals

 KZ 7 was the top qualifier of the round robins, followed in the points competition by Stars & Stripes 87, USA and French Kiss.
 In the Challenger semi-finals KZ 7 easily defeated French Kiss 4–0, with none of the races closely contested.
 A far more spirited competition occurred between Stars & Stripes 87 and USA, with USA leading all of the first race till the final mark.
 In the end though Tom Blackaller couldn't quite find the speed he was looking for, and the result was Stars & Stripes 87 winning the semi 4–0.
 Tactician Tom Whidden offered the following on the team's progress:

 "The low point was when we lost those four races in November and we really didn't set our boat up very well for that.
 The high point was beating Blackaller, four-zip.
 That was quite an accomplishment because he was extremely fast."

 Going into the Louis Vuitton Finals, Kiwi Magic (KZ-7) was the favorite.
-She was clearly a fast boat in both light and heavy air, had beaten Stars & Stripes 87 twice, and had won an incredible thirty-seven of thirty-eight match races.
-But Stars & Stripes 87 was showing her best form of the regatta, particularly in heavy winds above 20 kn.
+She was clearly a fast boat in both light and heavy air, having beaten Stars & Stripes 87 twice, and winning thirty-seven of thirty-eight match races.
+However, Stars & Stripes 87 showed her best form of the regatta, particularly in heavy winds above 20 kn.